Chainfrog-dev/multidasher/README.md

 The following instructions should have you up and running with MultiDasher on an Ubuntu 18.04 machine within minutes.

-If you want to play around with the system, as enabling a MultiDasher instance to connect out through personal firewalls and ensuring IP routing is conducted correctly requires some networking knowledg, we recommend either using a cloud instance of Ubuntu, or running a virtual box on your machine.
+If you want to play around with the system, as enabling a MultiDasher instance to connect out through personal firewalls and ensuring IP routing is conducted correctly requires some networking knowledge, we recommend either using a cloud instance of Ubuntu, or running a virtual box on your machine.

 Amazon Web Services provides free cloud servers for personal use.
 See the Wiki for [AWS Setup Instructions]( https://github.com/Chainfrog-dev/multidasher/wiki/AWS-Setup-Instructions).